hyue0768/hyue0768.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Yue HUANG, my MBTI is INFJ-T, with 92% Introversion and 94% Judging.
-I am now joining Prof xxx' team as a Research Assistant.
+I am now joining Prof Duan Huayi' team as a Research Assistant.
 In October 2025, I earned my MPhil degree from The Hong Kong University of Science and Technology (HKUST) under the guidance of [Prof. Jing TANG](https://sites.google.com/view/jtang).
 <!-- Before pursuing the Mphil degree, I earned a B.Eng degree in Computer Science and Technology from Zhongkai University of Agriculture and Engineering with the mentorship of Prof. Shuangyin Liu. -->
 I am deeply interested in the Blockchain Protocols, Decentralized Finance (DeFi) Ecosystem, Smart Contracts, and Large Language Model.